EEA Qualified Person

 Currently it is not a legal requirement that ‘EEA qualified persons’ apply for a document confirming a right of residence in the UK.
-If you want to do so, you may apply for a Registration Certificate.
+If you want to do so, you may apply as a ‘Qualified Person’ for a Registration Certificate.

-- You must be able to demonstrate you are an EEA National through a current passport of ID Card.
+- You must be able to demonstrate you are an EEA National through a current passport or ID Card.

-- You must demonstrate that you have been exercising your free movements rights. here in the United Kingdom (i.e living and working/ studying/ self-sufficiency/ Job seeker/ Self-employed in the UK).
+- You must demonstrate that you have been exercising your free movement rights. here in the United Kingdom (i.e living and working/ studying/ self-sufficiency/ Job seeker/ Self-employed in the UK).